TeniaKovacs/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-### Strategy for filling in all of the missing values in the dataset.
+#### Strategy for filling in all of the missing values in the dataset.
 I use the mean for that 5-minute interval.
+The new dataset's name is corr_data what is equal to the original dataset but with the missing data filled in.

 ```r
 corr_data <- data